Precy loves reading about Filipino folklore. She also enjoys helping others speak and appreciate the Filipino and Ilocano language.

 Have you been to a bumpy road?
 That is exactly what this word means and is either spelled with both o's or spelled as baku-bako.
 Put this word up your sleeve and make it one of your first reduplicated Filipino words to put in use for that next bumpy ride.

 Talisman is the English translation for this reduplicated Filipino word.
-Anting as sometimes some prefer saying it just like this and although it is accepted and understandable, it is still preferably said reduplicated by most - anting-anting.
+Sometimes some will just say anting, and although it is acceptable and understandable, it is still preferably said reduplicated by most - anting-anting.

 The word gaya means similar, like or imitate.
 When repeated the word becomes an adjective - gaya-gaya.
 A word you'll likely hear from someone being imitated or being copied.